kulics/koral/book-en/protocol-type.md

     }
 }
 ```
-Note that if the type can not be converted correctly, it will return a `nil` value.
+Note that if the type can not be converted correctly, it will return a `Nil` value.

 ### [Next Chapter](enumeration-type.md)